 The University of Michigan Health System (UMHS) Administrative Fellowship is a two year program designed to provide an exceptional foundation for those seeking a career in academic health center administration.
 The Fellowship offers the unique experience to work closely with and learn from administrative and clinical leaders in a health system which includes both a top ranked medical school and hospital and health centers.

-The program has two preceptors, Tony Denton (former fellow), Acting Chief Executive Officer and Chief Operating Officer of our Hospitals and Health Centers and Matthew Comstock, Executive Director for Administration and Finance of the Medical School.
+The program has two preceptors, Tony Denton (former fellow), Senior Vice-President and Chief Operating Office and Matthew Comstock, Executive Director for Administration and Finance of the Medical School.
 Fellows also regularly meet with members of the senior leadership team forming additional mentor-relationships.
 Early meetings focus on building institutional knowledge of the health system, discussion of goals and interests and potential project and rotation opportunities.
 Altogether, the health system leadership partner with fellows to provide professional guidance and personal development support throughout the fellowship.

 Year one of the fellowship at UMHS emphasizes strategic rotations and high-impact project work aimed at advancing institutional priorities while cultivating core health care leadership competencies.
 Fellows also support executive-level meetings to observe first hand enterprise management and decision making.